Schwenger/House-Of-Tweets/README.md

 Check with `--version` which Python version it is addressing and make sure it is Python 3.

 Note 2: Under Debian, you may need to install the pip packages as sudo.
+Also, you may need to `sudo pip3 install setuptools` first.

 Note 3: Under Windows you need to install the dependencies manually.
 Use the command line with administrator rights for `pip`.